What is a Master’s Thesis?

 - Sign up for the maturity test on WebOodi.
 You may take the maturity test on the general exam dates of your faculty or as an electronic exam.
 Familiarise yourself with the alternative methods of examination available for the maturity test.

 - The University of Lapland Printing Centre will distribute the necessary copies of your thesis to the faculty for assessment.
 The dean of the faculty will appoint two examiners who will give a statement about your thesis.
 You will be able to view the examiners' statement before the submission of your thesis to the Faculty Council.
 Should you not be satisfied with the statement, you have the opportunity to submit a rejoinder to the statement to the Faculty Council or ask your thesis to be withdrawn from assessment in order to make corrections to it.

 - The Faculty Council will assess your thesis according to the statement provided by the examiners.

 - Once your thesis has been assessed and approved by the Faculty Council, upload the thesis to Lauda, the University of Lapland's institutional repository.
 Familiarise yourself with the instructions.
 When submitting your thesis to Lauda, you agree that your thesis will be made freely available for anyone to read without compensation.
 If you wish, you can print paper copies of your Master's thesis at your own expense in the University Press.

-Make sure that you are registered as an attending student.
-Review the transcript of records to make sure that all of the courses and credits you have completed appear on the transcript correctly.
+Make sure that you are registered as an attending student and that the study attainments you have completed are correctly recorded in the study register.
 Contact the faculty office to request an overall grade for each study attainment consisting of more than one component of assessment (e.g. a course consisting of an essay and an exam graded as individual components).
 Study attainments completed only in part will not be included in the degree certificate.